sjc08/HotKey/README.md

 ## Getting Started

-First, install `AS.HotKey.Wpf` or `AS.HotKey.WinForms`, and then import the corresponding namespace.
+First, install `Asjc.HotKey.Wpf` or `Asjc.HotKey.WinForms`, and then import the corresponding namespace.

 Quickly register hotkeys with just **one line** of code, such as: